 - Kathryn Otoshi, welcomed with dozens of beautiful handprints created by students in honor of her book, “Beautiful Hands”.

-- Laurenne Sala, who was greeted by students holding up construction paper hearts to welcome her and her love-filled book, “You Made Me a Mother”.
+- Jessie Sima, who was greeted by students holding up construction paper hearts to welcome her and her love-filled book, “Love, Z."

 - Wendelin Van Draanen, who with her husband author Mark Huntley Parsons, joined students on the blacktop for a rousing game of four-square after they shared with the children about their work.